 Say you want a Southwest flair to your brisket.
 Chili powder, cumin, red pepper and a bit of oregano can be added to give it that spicy kick.
 For a milder, neutral flavor, stick to the less pungent spices.

-Here are a couple of truly great Brisket Rub recipes that won't steer (as in bull) you wrong.
-Start with one of these, and then make adjustments to the ingredient amounts the next time to create your own special dry rub recipe.
+Here are a couple of great rub recipes that won't steer you wrong.
+Start with one of these, and then make adjustments to the ingredient amounts the next time to create your own special rub recipe.

 Tejas Style Brisket Rub